aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 There are two files, .jsii.tabl.json and .jsii, bundled in `aws-cdk-lib` for the JSII runtime to work for any non-NodeJS languages.
 And, to enable code and documentation generation from the published npm package.
 Today, they make up 42% of the package size.
-And in the future, after adding more Lambda Layers would compose 30%.
+And in the future, after adding more Lambda Layers, the .jsii files would compose 30% of the package size.

 We will compress the .jsii.tabl.json and .jsii files.
 Compressing with gzip currently creates a 4 MB and 4.7 MB file, respectively.
 This change will impact